HortPlus-NZ/fullstack-coding-challenge/README.md

 $ ./vendor/bin/sail up -d
 ```

+- Models are found in `app/Models/` these use [Eloquent](https://laravel.com/docs/8.x/eloquent), an object-relational mapper (ORM) that does all the heavy lifting so the Model classes are small, sometimes empty.
+- Controlers are found in `app/Http/Controlers/`.
+- MySQL commandline access `$ ./vendor/bin/sail mysql -h localhost -u sail -ppassword password` but consider using [Database Migrations](https://laravel.com/docs/8.x/migrations#introduction)

 **Frontend**
-To start the front end run the command below - this will automatically rebuild the frontend assets whenever you save a file, you will need to refresh the website to see the changes.
+To start the front end run the command below - this will automatically rebuild the frontend assets whenever you save a file, you will not need to refresh the website to see the changes.

 ```bash
 $ npm run watch
 ```

+- The ReactJS files are found in `resources/js/`.

 ## The Task

 Once you have the website running there is a backend and a frontend challange.

 Please note that you are not expected to know this framework!
-Use the internet to research and we can help you with any problems you might encounter, we are interested in your approach to solving this problem.
+Use the internet to research and we can help you with any problems you might encounter, we are interested in your approach to solving this problem and giving it a go.

 Good Luck :)